ohmybrew/ohmybrew.github.io/_posts/2020-01-15-upgrading-fedora-30-to-31-while.markdown

 Your system will reboot to a Plymouth screen with a progress bar showing the current status of the upgrade.

-This upgrade take approx. 15 minutes from my experience.
+This upgrade takes approx. 15 minutes from my experience.

 ## Reboot